MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### User defined functions

-In programming, we use functions to incorporate sets of instructions that we want to use repeatedly or that, because of their complexity, are better self-contained in a sub program and called when needed.
+In programming, we use functions to incorporate sets of instructions that we want to use repeatedly, or that because of their complexity are better self-contained in a sub program and called when needed.
 A function is a piece of code written to carry out a specified task.

 In R you define a function with the construct:
 ```